 Enhances skills in writing resumes and cover letters, creating portfolios, participating in interviews and other employment seeking activities such as communication skills for the professional environment.
 Exploring Career and Employment Services will optimize employment opportunities.

-Introduces the student to the world of business.
-Examines the areas of business such as human resources, operations management, financial management and marketing.
-Gives the students an overview of the types of business ventures available and the advantages and disadvantages of each.
+Introduces the students to the world of business.
+Examines the key areas of business such as the external business environment, accounting, marketing, ethics, social responsibility, and operational functions including human resources, operations management and entrepreneurship.
+Explores a student’s individual strengths that can be applied to their college experience and career in business.
 (Prerequisite: Completion of or concurrent enrollment in 890-101 College 101)

 Introduces the importance of using business relation skills with stakeholders in the business environment.
 Various approaches for maintaining positive relationships between managers, employees, business partners, customers and stockholders are evaluated.
 Enhances the ability to understand and develop employee-focused programs, policies and procedures such as formal and informal communications, employee recognition, and conflict resolution.
 Valuing diversity in the workforce is emphasized.
 Credit for Prior Learning Available